danvuk567/Global-Supply-Chain-Analysis/README.md

 ## **Highlights** ##

-* Total sales, total profit andt otal items sold has been on a slight decline from 2015 to 2017.
+* Total sales, total profit andt total items sold has been on a slight decline from 2015 to 2017.
 * Average sales transactions per day went up in 2017.
 * More than half of deliveries are late in all 3 years.
-* The top selling dept in 2015 and 2017 is *Fan Shop*, 2nd is *Apparel*.
+* The top selling product department in 2015 and 2017 is *Fan Shop*, 2nd is *Apparel*.
-* The top selling category in 2015 and 2017 is *Fishing*, 2nd is *Cleats*.
+* The top selling product category in 2015 and 2017 is *Fishing*, 2nd is *Cleats*.
 * Most customer types were consumers vs. corporate or home office.
 * Each year, most sales transactions are in progress and not completed.
 * Late deliveries did not have a greater impact on completed sales transactions.